Comanche Springs (Texas)

 Comanche Springs was an aquifer of six artesian springs geographically located between the Edwards Plateau and the Trans-Pecos regions of West Texas.
-The military fortification Camp Stockton was built around the springs, eventually growing become the city of Fort Stockton.
+The military fortification Camp Stockton was built around the springs, eventually growing to become the city of Fort Stockton.

 The groundwater source originated from a Comanchean limestone fault combined within the bountiful Edwards Aquifer and the Glass Mountains.
 The natural spring has a physical geography routing north through Comanche Creek forming a confluence with Leon Creek and the Pecos River.
 The alluvial river is a tributary to the Rio Grande.

 History

 Rio Grandé and Spanish expeditions

 Comanche Springs served as an oasis with inhabitants dating to the Pre-Columbian era by the Jumano Indians. Álvar Núñez Cabeza de Vaca scouted the Rio Grande region in 1536.
 Fernando del Bosque explored the Rio Grandé area for Franciscans missionary districts in 1675 while Juan Domínguez de Mendoza lodged near the spring waters in the late 17th century.